-The most common thing that will prevent Gmail from updating is the server outage.
-In which case, there’s nothing you can do except wait for Google to address the problem.
+The most common thing that will prevent Gmail from updating is a server outage.
+In this case, there’s nothing you can do except wait for Google to address the problem.
 In the meantime, here are some of the most common solutions for the Gmail syncing problem:

 - Update the Gmail app